readium/readium-css/docs/CSS08-defaults.md

 Defaults is currently made of 4 stylesheets:

 - 1 base stylesheet for all ebooks;
+- 1 default reading mode stylesheet for all ebooks (day mode);
 - 1 default stylesheet for unstyled ebooks;
 - 1 stylesheet for user highlights and media overlays;
 - 1 stylesheet to deal with the OS’ a11y modes.